Update: Academic Medal Delivery

 Once your 2022 recipients have been selected and informed, please complete and submit the online Academic Medal form.

 Thank you again for your participation in the Governor General’s Academic Medal program.

-For more than 140 years, the Governor General’s Academic Medals have recognized the outstanding scholastic achievements of students in Canada.
+For nearly 150 years, the Governor General’s Academic Medals have recognized the outstanding scholastic achievements of students in Canada.
 They are awarded to the student graduating with the highest average from a high school, as well as from approved college or university programs.
-Pierre Trudeau, Tommy Douglas, Kim Campbell, Robert Bourassa, Robert Stanfield and Gabrielle Roy are just some of the more than 50 000 people who have received the Governor General’s Academic Medal as the start of a life of accomplishment.
+Pierre Trudeau, Tommy Douglas, Kim Campbell, Robert Bourassa, Robert Stanfield and Gabrielle Roy are just some of the more than 50,000 people who have received the Governor General’s Academic Medal as the start of a life of accomplishment.

 Today, the Governor General’s Academic Medals are awarded at four distinct levels: Bronze at the secondary school level; Collegiate Bronze at the post-secondary, diploma level; Silver at the undergraduate level; and Gold at the graduate level.
 Medals are presented on behalf of the Governor General by participating educational institutions, along with personalized certificates signed by the Governor General.
 There is no monetary award associated with the Medal.